Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Parameters

-* `toExtend`: address of the private contract to extend
+* `toExtend`: *string* - address of the private contract to extend

-* `newRecipientPtmPublicKey`: the new participant's Private Transaction Manager (PTM) (for example, Tessera) public key
+* `newRecipientPtmPublicKey`: *string* - new participant's Tessera public key

-* `recipientAddress`: the new participant's Ethereum address - the participant must later approve the extension using this address
+* `recipientAddress`: *string* - new participant's Ethereum address; the participant must later approve the extension using this address.

-* `txArgs`: arguments for the transaction that deploys the extension management contract - `privateFor` must contain only the `newRecipientPtmPublicKey`
+* `txArgs`: *object* - arguments for the transaction that deploys the extension management contract; `privateFor` must contain only the `newRecipientPtmPublicKey`.

 #### Returns